oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForProcessing.md

 This is good, but with in a distributed architecture a single request may (almost certainly will) be processed by multiple individual micro-services.
 We've seen how zipkin can be used to generate trace data as a request traverses multiple micro-services, but how can integrate the log data ?

+---

+</p></details>

-To start with we need to get all of the data into one place.
+To process log data in a consistent manner we need to get all of the data into one place.
 We're going to use [fluentd](https://www.fluentd.org/) to capture the data and send it to  an Elastic search instance deployed in our Kubernetes cluster in the initial example below, but there are many other options.

 ### Installing elastic search